Charles Scribner's Sons Building: 21st century

 Cosmetics store Sephora signed a ten-year lease for the ground-level retail space in 2004.
 A&A Investment Co. bought 597 Fifth Avenue in 2006 for $79.1 million, and it was resold to Thor Equities in 2011 for $108.5 million.
-Thor refinanced the building in 2014, receiving a $105 million loan from UBS Group AG.
+Thor refinanced the building in 2014, receiving a $105 million loan for 597 Fifth Avenue and the neighboring 3 East 48th Street from UBS Group AG.
 Oxford Properties placed a mezzanine loan of $10 million on the building, which was senior to another mezzanine loan of $25 million from by SL Green Realty.
 During this time, 597 Fifth Avenue contained several office tenants as well.
 During the city's 2013 mayoral election, Anthony Weiner opened a campaign office on the upper stories of 597 Fifth Avenue.
 Cambridge Analytica, a British political consulting firm, had its New York office at 597 Fifth Avenue between 2016 and the company's collapse in 2018.

 Sephora vacated the commercial space in the base in early 2017.
 Shortly afterward, in May 2017, Lululemon Athletica signed a short-term lease for the retail space.
 In February 2019, less than two years after its lease was signed, Lululemon decided to relocate across the street.
 Thor was at risk of having to forfeit 597 Fifth Avenue to SL Green unless it could secure a luxury retail tenant.
-Coworking space Knotel signed a lease for 6,400 ft2 in May 2019 and Club Monaco signed a lease for the retail space that November.
-However, the onset of the COVID-19 pandemic in New York City in 2020 caused a sharp decline in Thor's business, and the company was delinquent on two months' worth of loan payments on 597 Fifth Avenue during mid-2020.
-This placed the building in danger of "imminent payment default" by November 2020.
+Coworking space Knotel signed a lease for 6,400 ft2 in May 2019, and Club Monaco signed a lease for the retail space that November.
+The onset of the COVID-19 pandemic in New York City in 2020 caused a sharp decline in Thor's business.
+Although the building's mortgage was restructured in May 2020, the company was delinquent on two months' worth of loan payments on 597 Fifth Avenue during mid-2020.
+This placed the building in danger of "imminent payment default" by November 2020, and after Thor defaulted on its loan, SL Green took over as the property manager in 2021.